elseclub/.github/profile/README.md

 # else.club

-An free and open-source software community for experimental passion-projects maintained by Asmov Hobby, a division of Asmov LLC.
+A free and open-source software community for experimental passion-projects maintained by Asmov Hobby, a division of Asmov LLC.